-To prepare your ceramics for POSCA Markers clean the surface with a cloth and ensure it’s dry before you start painting.
+To prepare your ceramics for your POSCA pens, clean the surface with a cloth and ensure it’s dry before you start painting.
 You can mix and layer colours any way you like.

 If your ceramic is treated, the time POSCA paint takes to dry will be longer.
 Creations based on lines are quicker to finish.
 For areas filled with colour you’ll need several coats, leaving the paint to dry between layers.

 Once your design is dry, you can fix it using using a water-based spray varnish, spraying from about 30 cm away in small circular movements.
 With rough ceramics, fire your creation in the oven.
 Heat the ceramic in the oven slowly at 220°, then turn off the oven and allow it to cool completely before taking it out.